ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: I and IV only
    :answer_e: II and III only
    :correct: e
-   :feedback_a: getColor and numOfWheels are both methods that are inherited by the Bike and Car classes.
-Both II and III are correct.
+   :feedback_a: getColor and numOfWheels are both public methods of the Vehicle class and so the code will compile.
-   :feedback_b: color is an instance variable located in the Vehicle class.
-Instance variables are not passed to children classes from parent classes, and children classes cannot access them.
+   :feedback_b: color is a private instance variable located in the Vehicle class.
+Private instance variables can not be directly accessed using dot notation in external classes.
-   :feedback_c: wheels is an instance variable located in the Vehicle class.
-Instance variables are not passed to children classes from parent classes, and children classes cannot access them. getColor is a method that is accessible to children classes.
+   :feedback_c: wheels is a private instance variable located in the Vehicle class.
+Private instance variables can not be directly accessed using dot notation in external classes.
-   :feedback_d: wheels and color are both instance variables from the Vehicle class.
-Instance variables are not passed to children classes from parent classes, and children classes cannot access them.
+   :feedback_d: wheels and color are both private instance variables in the Vehicle class.
+Private instance variables can not be directly accessed using dot notation in external classes.
-   :feedback_e: getColor and numOfWheels are both methods that are inherited by the Bike and Car classes.
+   :feedback_e: getColor and numOfWheels are both public methods in the Vehicle class and can be invoked in any class on a variable of type Vehicle.

    The ``Vehicle``, ``Bike``, and ``Car`` classes are shown.
 The objects ``a`` and ``b`` have been declared in a different class.
 Which of the following lines will compile without error?